 The collection is comprised of Honigberg’s lecture notes, including exams, lab exercises, and illustrative material.
 There is also five folder of reprints spanning the years 1949 to 1991 and thus representing Honigberg’s research throughout his career.

-Monday through Friday, 9:30 a.m. to 5:00 p.m., except major holidays.
+Monday through Friday, 9:30 a.m. to 5:00 p.m., during the academic year, except major holidays.
+During semester breaks, on certain holidays, and in the summer, SCUA is open 10:00 a.m. to 4:00 p.m.
 SCUA will be closed on days when the W.E.B.
 Du Bois Library is closed.

 If you are planning a visit from a distance, please contact us in advance to verify that the department will be open.
 A small number of collections are stored off site and advance notice will expedite service.

 Location and contact information